mgroves/EmpiriCall/README.md

 GlobalFilters.Filters.Add(new EmpiriCallActionFilter());
 ```

 4. Tell EmpiriCall which data provider you're using.
 This can probably go in Global.ascx too (perhaps Application_BeginRequest).
-Here are the ways to use the two data providers that I've created so far:
+I only have one provider so far, here's how to use it:
 ```
-// db4o data provider
-// You'll need read/write access to the file
-// and you'll probably want to use something like HttpContext.Current.Server.MapPath EmpiriCallConfig.LoadDbContainer(new Db4oResolver("a db4o filename"));

 // SQL Server (with Entity Framework) EmpiriCallConfig.LoadDbContainer(new SqlServerResolver([a DbConnection));
 ```